IamSadiq/asset-management-dapp-api/README.md

 # Decentralized Asset Management
-+ Asset Management on the blockchain with initial focus on vehicles.
++ This is a service for an Asset Management Project on the blockchain with initial focus on vehicles.
 + With Ethereum as the blockchain in use.

 # Contributing
 + This project is open to contributors
++ The smart contract is written in solidity

 # Features
 + Create Asset: Create and register asset to an owner